nark/WiredSwift/README.md

 # Wired Swift

 Wired Swift is an implementation of the Wired 2.0 protocol written in Swift 5.
-At the moment, it provides a very minimal set of classes to manage client connection and basic communication with Wired 2.0 servers.

 **WARNING, WiredSwift is a work-in-progress at this moment, and you should not expect anything from it right now.
 The road to a new Wired codebase is long journey and any help is welcome.**

+Wired Swift is primarilly a Swift framework named `Wired` wich provides a very minimal set of classes to manage client connection and basic communication with Wired 2.0 servers.
+The Wired 2.0 protocol is a binary client/server serialized network protocol implementing BSS-style services like public chat, private messaging and file transfers.
+It was originally created by Axel Andersson as C/Objective-C codebase which this project tends to translate to pure a Swift implementation.

 ## Requirements